Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 All foreign employees with income tax withheld in Korea participate in year-end tax settlement (연말정산) each January to February.
 Your employer handles the process.
 Submit supporting documents (receipts, credit card statements, dependant details) by mid-January.

 Foreign employees can elect a flat 19% income tax rate for up to 20 years from their first year of Korean employment.
+With the 10% local income tax surcharge added, the effective combined rate is about 20.9% in 2026.
 Under this option, no deductions apply, but the flat rate is favorable for many foreign residents compared to the standard progressive rates.
 Reconciliation refunds or additional tax appears in the February to March paycheck.

 Annual income tax for self-employed residents: file from May 1 to 31 for the prior year via Hometax.